dmbarbour/wikilon/docs/AboutABC.md

 ## The ABC Stream

 ABC is represented in a stream of UTF-8 encoded characters.
 There are no sections, no headers or footers.
 There is just the stream, potentially unbounded in length.
 ABC is designed to be visible, printable.
-Text, blocks, invocations, and the encoding of numbers are at least weakly legible:
+Text, blocks, tokens, and the encoding of numbers are at least weakly legible:

         [blocks[[are]nestable]]
         #42